michael-milette/moodle-filter_filtercodes/README.md

 Usage of the {FilterCodes} tags requires no knowledge of HTML but might be important for sites wishing to comply with accessibility requirements.

-IMPORANT: Although we expect everything to work, this ALPHA release has not been fully tested in every situation.
+IMPORTANT: Although we expect everything to work, this ALPHA release has not been fully tested in every situation.
 If you find a problem, please help by reporting it in the [Bug Tracker](http://github.com/michael-milette/moodle-filter_filtercodes/issues).

 Requirements
 ------------